Welcome to today's edition of the Rush 24-7 podcast.

 That socialism is the only way to go.

-Socialism is still people who believe this.
+Socialism, there's still people who believe this.

 And they are dangerously engaged in fantasy island.

-And those that are not fantasizing who genuinely believe it are even worse and more dangerous.
+And those that are not fantasizing, who genuinely believe it, are even worse and more dangerous.

-But this conflict between Netanyahu and Obama was a conflict between words that have consequences and words that sound good but end up being disastrous.
+But this conflict between Netanyahu and Obama was a conflict between words that have consequences and words that sound good, but end up being disastrous.

 I mean, there we had, there we had President Barack Obama speaking of his commitment to Israeli security with all the passion and clarity and conviction that he used when he promised to close Club Gitmo.

-You could say that he assured his quote unquote friends in Israel that he would stand behind them as absolutely as he stood behind fiscal responsibility.
+You could say that he assured his quote-unquote friends in Israel that he would stand behind them as absolutely as he stood behind fiscal responsibility.

-He would stand behind Israel as much as he was laser like focused on creating jobs and economic growth.
+He would stand behind Israel as much as he was laser-like focused on creating jobs and economic growth.

 Just words.